Integrations

 Backend operations can use all the functionality of an integration—read data, write data, or trigger actions.
 Backend operations can be configured in interactions, such as button clicks.

-Refreshing data fetches
+Refreshing data queries

 Security